abhiTronix/vidgear/docs/gears/webgear_rtc/advanced.md

 ## Using WebGear_RTC with a Custom Source(OpenCV)

-WebGear_RTC allows you to easily define your own Custom Media Server with a custom source that you want to use to manipulate your frames before sending them onto the browser.
+WebGear_RTC allows you to easily define your own Custom Media Server with a custom source that you want to use to transform your frames before sending them onto the browser.

 Let's implement a bare-minimum example with a Custom Source using WebGear_RTC API and OpenCV: